-To improve the quality of life for every individual child with a disability, a development plan is made and implemented with attention to all components of the WHO Community Based Rehabilitation-matrix: healthcare (including specialised care), education, livelihoods, social activities and empowerment.
+To improve the quality of life for every person with a disability, a development plan is made and implemented with attention to all components of the WHO Community Based Rehabilitation-matrix: healthcare (including specialised care), education, livelihoods, social activities and empowerment.
+We give extra attention to children with a disability.

-Through training, capacity building and empowerment we inspire local leaders to take responsibility for people with disabilities, and to be a good example.
+Through training, capacity building and empowerment we inspire local leaders to take responsibility for the programme.
 A Village Development Rehabilitation Committee (VDRC) is established and a Community Based Rehabilitation (CBR) Facilitator is appointed and trained.
-Together they organise the improved preventive care, rehabilitation and inclusion of children with disabilities.
+Together they organise the improved preventive care, rehabilitation and inclusion of people with disabilities.

 Karuna inspires leaders, parents and health workers to embrace people with disabilities.
 Every village establishes a Child Club for children and youngsters with and without disabilities.
 Together, they use wall paintings and street theatre to draw attention to social issues, breaking taboos and educating the community that people with disabilities can contribute to society in a positive way.